yrashk/planstate-challenge/README.md

 too much of performance overhead.

 Ultimately, in this exercise we want to provide the PlanState an additional context.
-Howver, since we cannot change Postges' data structures or its internal API, we need to implement a form of augmentation.
+However, since we cannot change Postges' data structures or its internal API, we need to implement a form of augmentation.
 The effect is we want is for each `PlanState` execution to run as if it was executed with the signature of `planstate->ExecProcNodeReal(PlanState *, additional_context)` instead of